-Katie Andrews, EMS Administrator Tuolumne County EMS Agency 20111 Cedar Road North Sonora, CA 95370
+Katie Andrews, EMS Director Tuolumne County Emergency Medical Services Agency 20111 Cedar Road North Sonora, CA 95370

-Dear Mrs. Andrews,
+Dear Katie Andrews,

-This letter is in response to Tuolumne County Emergency Medical Services (EMS) Agency's 2018-2022 EMS, Trauma, and Quality Improvement (QI), plan submissions to the EMS Authority on January 30, 2023.
+This letter is in response to Tuolumne County Emergency Medical Service (EMS) Agency's 2023 EMS and Quality Improvement (QI) plan submissions to EMSA on May 7, 2024.

-The EMS Authority has reviewed the EMS plan based on compliance with statutes, regulations, and case law.
+EMSA has reviewed the EMS plan based on compliance with statutes, regulations, and case law.
 It has been determined that the plan meets all EMS system components identified in Health and Safety Code (HSC) § 1797.103 and is approved for implementation pursuant to HSC § 1797.105(b).
-Based on the transportation documentation provided, please find enclosed the ground exclusive operating area status, compiled by the EMS Authority.
+Based on the transportation documentation provided, please find the enclosed EMS area/subarea status, compiled by EMSA.

-The EMS Authority has also reviewed the Trauma and QI plans based on compliance with Chapters 7 and 12 of the California Code of Regulations, Title 22, Division 9, and has been approved for implementation.
+EMSA has also reviewed the QI plan based on compliance with Chapter 12 of the California Code of Regulations, Title 22, Division 9, and has been approved for implementation.

+Per HSC § 1797.254, local EMS agencies must annually submit EMS plans to EMSA.
+Tuolumne County EMS Agency will only be considered current if an EMS plan is submitted each year.

-Per HSC § 1797.254, EMS Plans must be submitted to the EMS Authority annually.
-Your 2023 EMS plan will be due on or before May 10, 2024.
-Concurrently with the EMS plan, please submit an annual Trauma and QI plan.
+Your 2024 EMS plan will be due on or before August 8, 2025.
+Concurrently with the EMS plan, please submit an annual QI plan.

-If you have any questions regarding the EMS Plan review, please contact Mr. Mark Olivas, Interim EMS Plans Coordinator, at (916) 204-7885 or mark.olivas@emsa.ca.gov.
+If you have any questions regarding the EMS plan review, please contact Roxanna Delao, EMS Plans Coordinator, at (916) 903-3260 or roxanna.delao@emsa.ca.gov.